 Invest in Employee Engagement and Strive for a Positive Workplace Culture

 First things first.
 If your employees aren’t already actively engaged in their work and proud to be working for your brand, they aren’t going to be eager to post about it on social media.
 A common challenge organizations face when rolling out an employee advocacy program is engagement.

-Before you dive into the practicalities of running an employee advocacy program, it’s vital to get back to basics and make sure your employees are positively thrilled to be working for you.
+Therefore, before you dive into the practicalities of running an employee advocacy program, it’s vital to get back to basics and make sure your employees are positively thrilled to be working for you.

 Sending out an anonymous employee engagement survey can be a good way to get the lay of the land first (you can easily set up an anonymous survey in Google Forms or SurveyMonkey).